Table of Contents

 With that being said, it obviously isn’t all about looks.
 When it comes to their versatility, the Kriss and Kel-Tec were almost as impressive as the CX4 Storm.
 All three of these guns can chamber several different mags and cartridges.
 However, there were features of these guns which really stood out to me: The Kel-Tec Sub2k’s unparalleled lightweight build (4 lbs.) and the Vector’s massive range in length and weight depending on the model, ammo, stock, etc. These are great options to have, but the Beretta is the clear winner.

 In my experience shooting and reviewing guns, very few have left a lasting impression the way the Beretta CX4 did.
-After just a few clips, it was clear that this was no ordinary carbine; Beretta developed the CX4 impeccably while offering endless options for accessories.
+After just a few mags, it was clear that this was no ordinary carbine; Beretta developed the CX4 impeccably while offering endless options for accessories.
 These details along with the fact that it can handle several types of mags and rounds makes it clear why it’s become a favorite among all types of shooters.
-Although I’ve heard some complaints about the CX4 Storm’s price, I find it to be more than reasonable when you consider that it is top-shelf firearm and arguably the best in its class.
+Although I’ve heard some complaints about the CX4 Storm’s price, I find it to be more than reasonable when you consider that it is a top-shelf firearm and arguably the best in its class.
 So what are you waiting for … go out and try it for yourself –you won’t be disappointed!